What are the differences between using single shots and composite images in drone photography compositions?

 Composite images are also beneficial when shooting challenging lighting conditions.
 By taking multiple images at different exposure levels and blending them, you can achieve a well-balanced image with a wide dynamic range.
 This technique is particularly useful when photographing landscapes with extreme contrasts between light and shadow.

-See also How can I create a sense of energy and movement in my aerial cityscape compositions?
+See also How can I create a portfolio of my drone photography work?

 However, the creation of composite images requires careful planning and attention to detail.
 Each component image must work together seamlessly, from perspective to lighting, for the final composition to appear realistic and coherent.
 The skillful use of post-processing techniques and software is paramount to achieve professional-level results.